tendermint/tendermint/docs/rfc/rfc-019-config-version.md

    all during or across the release boundary?

 Each step of the [configuration update plan][plan] is commented with a link to one or more PRs where that change was made.
+The sections below discuss how we found these references.

-### Tracking Chnages Across Releases
+### Tracking Changes Across Releases

 To figure out what changed between two releases, we built a tool called [`condiff`][condiff], which performs a "keyspace" diff of two TOML documents.